NikitaAdakmol/CODETECH-Task2/README.md

 # CODETECH-Task2
-This is Student Database Management project
+This is Student Database Management Project